willemolding/Restake-Regen/README.md

 An Eigenlayer AVS public good that allows Ethereum validators to pledge their commitment to offset a fraction of the network's carbon emissions by pledging to purchase and retire high-quality carbon credits.

-*Developed by Dr. Willem Olding and Dr. Nic Pittman*

 ## Overview

 Protocols like Celo [can claim to be carbon neutral](https://blog.celo.org/a-carbon-negative-blockchain-its-here-and-it-s-celo-60228de36490) because the protocol itself takes a small cut of every block rewards which goes to a carbon offset fund.